rickrodness/cse110-sp24-group18/admin/team.md

 ## Minsang Kim
 [Github Page](https://github.com/minsang011/cse110_lab1)
+Hello, I'm Min Kim and currently fourth year BS/MS Computer Engineering student at UC San Diego.
+Currently pursuing to study and research on the area of machine learning.
+I will be delightful to discuss about the major and anything else related with my hobby (photography and gaming)!
 ## Taiki Yoshino
 [Github Page](https://taiki-yoshino.github.io/cse110-lab1/)
 Hello, I'm Taiki Yoshino!
 I'm a 2nd-year CSE major at UCSD, passionate about research and projects about machine learning and computer graphics.
 I enjoy learning new technologies and contributing to different communities.